-The Medical Billing and Coding program is 760 contact hours over a period of 36 weeks.
-The program will include 550 hours of instruction on ground and 210 hours of digital instruction.
-For more information regarding digital instruction, please refer to the Summary of Delivery System information, page 27 of the catalog.
-All students must complete the program with 51 quarter credit hours.
-Prior to graduation, students are required to complete two externships for a total of 200 contact hours.
+The Pharmacy Technician program is 760 contact hours over a period of 36 weeks.
+The program will include 550 hours of onground instruction and 210 hours of digital instruction.
+For more information regarding digital instruction, please refer to the Summary of Delivery System information contained within the Student Information and Services section of the catalog.
+All students must complete the program with 55 quarter credit hours.
+Prior to graduation, students are required to complete an externship for a total of 200 contact hours.
 Please refer to the Externship or Clinical requirements contained within the Academic Information section of the catalog.
-Upon successful completion of the program, graduates will be awarded a Medical Billing and Coding Diploma.
+Upon successful completion of the program, graduates will be awarded a Pharmacy Technician Diploma.